A conversation with Shafia Zaloom, author of "Sex, Teens, & Everything in Between!"

 Shafia Zaloom: Yes.

-Shafia Zaloom: I think when I started to realize, you know, I'm so humbled and inspired by kids to share with open honesty with me, even though I'm still always the adult in the room and I know when I would talk to people because of this media attention and I was traveling like, Do you have a book?
-How can we access what you're doing beyond you know you coming here for a couple of days or whatever it is?
-And I didn't have a book at that time and in so, you know that was sort of the motivation and inspiration was people saying it would be such a contribution if you could actually put this in a package for us.
-And so that was really what it was, you know when doing consent work and becoming the consent Lady by default going to different schools and empowering kids with language and knowledge about what this actually is.
-So many kids would come to me too.
-And so, I started you know talking to her, working with more survivors and at the same time just became something really that was in the national discourse in the media and it was always well-known people.
-But when you look at the statistics it's everywhere and it's everyone, it's the people we love and we care about every day.
+Shafia Zaloom: I think when I started to realize, you know, I'm so humbled and inspired by kids who share with open honesty with me, even though I'm still always the adult in the room.
+And I know when I would talk to people because of this media attention and I was traveling, they'd ask, "Do you have a book?
+How can we access what you're doing beyond you coming here for a couple of days or whatever it is?"
+And I didn't have a book at that time, so, you know, that was sort of the motivation and inspiration—people saying it would be such a contribution if you could actually put this in a package for us.
+And so that was really what it was.
+You know, when doing consent work and becoming the Consent Lady by default, going to different schools and empowering kids with language and knowledge about what this actually is, so many kids would come to me too.
+And so, I started, you know, talking to her, working with more survivors, and at the same time, it just became something really that was in the national discourse in the media, and it was always well-known people.
+But when you look at the statistics, it's everywhere and it's everyone, it's the people we love and we care about every day.
 It’s our neighbors.
-It's maybe our kid, it's our aunt, or uncle or whoever it is.
-And so, you know my mission since I've started this work was to humanize sexuality and provide information for young people.
+It's maybe our kid, it's our aunt or uncle or whoever it is.
+And so, you know, my mission since I've started this work was to humanize sexuality and provide information for young people.
 They eat it up.
 They are hungry for it.
 They just need a path.
 They want to do what's right.
-They have help enriching their loving relationship.
+They need help enriching their loving relationships.
 They long for authentic connection.
-With the culture, the greater culture is empowering them do that.
+The greater culture is not empowering them to do that.
 In fact, it's the opposite and reverse.
 And we still live in a very sex-negative culture.
-And so, the sex-positivity that they are looking for and that doesn't mean wanting to have sex all the time.
-That means wanting to connect with others knowing what all this means, how to make sense of what they're seeing on TV.
-Abhorring their feeds, the messages that they are getting that conflict.
+And so, the sex-positivity that they are looking for—and that doesn't mean wanting to have sex all the time—that means wanting to connect with others, knowing what all this means, how to make sense of what they're seeing on TV, absorbing their feeds, the messages that they are getting that conflict.
 Just how to navigate this.
 So that was really the inspiration.
-So yes, absolutely humanizing the issue of consent, malconsensual, assault and harassment is just clearly a problem in our country, in our culture.
-But also, the positive side of sexuality.
-That so many can't see because no one telling them that it can actually be good.
-And I don't want to say there's actually lots of us we're doing this work in really effective ways but generally speaking relative to how many kids are in school and out there in the United States.
-They're not getting you know, sex education first and foremost.
-And or a positive lens by which to understand and learn this stuff.
+So yes, absolutely, humanizing the issue of consent, nonconsensual acts, assault, and harassment is just clearly a problem in our country, in our culture.
+But also, the positive side of sexuality that so many can't see because no one is telling them that it can actually be good.
+And I don't want to say there's actually lots of us who are doing this work in really effective ways, but generally speaking, relative to how many kids are in schools and out there in the United States, they're not getting, you know, sex education first and foremost, and/or a positive lens by which to understand and learn this stuff.

-Shafia Zaloom: So, adult, kids, or any age.
-Right so, little kids like French fries too you know, I'll ask.
-Do you like French fries?
-What kind of fries and then what kind of sides do you like?
-And sort of set it up so if you have fries on your plate down and you put your plate down and you’re at a table with your family or friends?
-What starts to happen?
-A room of a hundred kids and adults would say, how many of you are actually okay with that?
-Nobody's raising their hands but no one's saying anything for the most part guide there were that happens.
-You know I guide people to say So what's not okay about that?
-Well, they didn't ask, or what so important about asking?
-That's respectful, that they care what your answer would be.
-Kids will say, they're mine they belong to me.
-So, you know passionate about that their mind they belong to me and they taking them without asking and how come no one says anything.
-And kids will say I've been taught to share.
-Or I don't want to cut, I don’t want to be judged.
-I don't want to make it awkward but just French fries.
-So how these relate to sexual consent.
+Shafia Zaloom: So, adults, kids, any age.
+Right, so, little kids like French fries too.
+You know, I'll ask, "Do you like French fries?
+What kind of fries?
+And then what kind of sides do you like?"
+And sort of set it up so if you have fries on your plate down and you put your plate down and you’re at a table with your family or friends, what starts to happen?
+In a room of a hundred kids and adults, I would say, "How many of you are actually okay with that?"
+Nobody's raising their hands but no one's saying anything, for the most part, when that happens.
+You know, I guide people to say, "So what's not okay about that?"
+"Well, they didn't ask," or "What's so important about asking?"
+"That's respectful, that they care what your answer would be."
+Kids will say, "They're mine, they belong to me."
+So, you know, they're passionate about that—"They're mine, they belong to me, and they're taking them without asking."
+And how come no one says anything?
+And kids will say, "I've been taught to share," or "I don't want to cause— I don’t want to be judged.
+I don't want to make it awkward, but just French fries."
+So how does this relate to sexual consent?
 Well, it belongs to you, your body.
-Well, Emily Nagurski, people get to choose how to touch and get a touch, their bodies belong to them.
+Well, Emily Nagoski—people get to choose how to touch and get touched, their bodies belong to them.
 That's how we can talk about this with younger kids.
-And all the people too, I mean when I say a room full of parents everyone suddenly start thinking about the last same day, they spice up their kid’s play.
+And older people too—I mean, when I say a room full of parents, everyone suddenly starts thinking about the last time they spiced up their kid’s play.

-Christine Koh: Well, yeah food autonomy.
+Christine Koh: Well, yeah, food autonomy.
 Well, I just wanted to tell you a quick comment from Rosalino Rivera.
-She says yes need to educate them on all aspects.
-Thanks for commenting which is reminding me to tell people that if you questions for Sophia who is the expert on consent in all manner of things, please drop them in the comments and we'll get them and if you're coming to this later also do the same and I'll be back in and try to get this questions answered and one more thing I wanted to mention on that.
-I think I love the French fry analogy to so on point and just want to say, learn the kids can be our teacher sometimes and I learned from my younger daughter when she was really, really real.
-She was just like my older kid wanted all the hugs all the time.
-My younger one life just wasn't into people.
-So, so we became it became our thing to be like when, and my family is very like physical but I would say, Okay Violet.
-Do you want to want to give like a high-five or hug or nothing?
-And she gives her that choice and once she established that that was a choice and I later learn from the amazing girl on our team that, that's a thing like teaching kids those little simple things just signal that, yes.
-This is your body is it's just really important.
+She says, "Yes, need to educate them on all aspects."
+Thanks for commenting, which is reminding me to tell people that if you have questions for Shafia, who is the expert on consent in all manner of things, please drop them in the comments and we'll get them.
+And if you're coming to this later, also do the same and I'll be back in and try to get these questions answered.
+And one more thing I wanted to mention on that—I think I love the French fry analogy too, so on point, and just want to say, kids can be our teachers sometimes and I learned from my younger daughter when she was really, really little.
+She was just like, my older kid wanted all the hugs all the time.
+My younger one just wasn't into people.
+So, it became our thing to be like—my family is very physical—but I would say, "Okay Violet, do you want to give a high-five or a hug or nothing?"
+And she gives her that choice, and once she established that that was a choice and I later learned from the amazing girl on our team that that's a thing—like teaching kids those little simple things just signals that, yes, this is your body, it’s just really important.
 It was kind of an accidental discovery.

-Shafia Zaloom: So, these are cultural statements and when you look at the legislation.
-Yes means yes came about when the affirmative consent laws were being considered and being voted in and the media picked up on it and decided to coin the phrase Yes means Yes.
-So, it is a culture that came cultural, organic cultural reference.
-Before no means, no was sort of the mantra.
-The problem with no means no is that someone is going to get to a point of the rest or to there so uncomfortable that they have to say no, we know that because of gender socialization and some other aspects of political identity.
-When you layer those things and they intersect and they intersect with sexual interaction, it sometimes people don't feel comfortable saying no. That they feel like obligated to say yes.
-Especially in gender dynamics and how they exist.
-The other pieces that sometimes when people are experiencing trauma.
-When they have fight, flight or freeze That they actually freeze makes themselves feel smaller because they are trying to survive the situation that they feel is traumatic and not be able to actually neurologically to say no. And so there are a lot of loopholes and problems with that statement.
-And ultimately when it comes to sexual exploration and experiences, we should be good.
-That's the point right?
-And so if we want to ensure them that people are going to be safe that we're protecting the fundamentals of human dignity, which is basically treating people like they have, value inherent value then we would shift for a call for a dialogue and create laws that actually required people to look for yes.
-Yes means yes is that we actually looking to affirm desire.
-That we are not waiting until it gets bad to the point that someone wants to stop it.
-That is actually is moving on a trajectory that's going to be positive.
+Shafia Zaloom: So, these are cultural statements and when you look at the legislation, "yes means yes" came about when the affirmative consent laws were being considered and being voted in, and the media picked up on it and decided to coin the phrase "yes means yes."
+So, it is a culture—that became a cultural, organic cultural reference.
+Before, "no means no" was sort of the mantra.
+The problem with "no means no" is that someone is going to get to a point of distress or to where they're so uncomfortable that they have to say no. We know that because of gender socialization and some other aspects of political identity.
+When you layer those things and they intersect with sexual interaction, sometimes people don't feel comfortable saying no, that they feel obligated to say yes, especially in gender dynamics and how they exist.
+The other piece is that sometimes when people are experiencing trauma, when they have fight, flight or freeze, that they actually freeze, make themselves feel smaller because they are trying to survive the situation that they feel is traumatic and not be able to actually, neurologically, say no. And so there are a lot of loopholes and problems with that statement.
+And ultimately, when it comes to sexual exploration and experiences, it should be good.
+That's the point, right?
+And so if we want to ensure that people are going to be safe, that we're protecting the fundamentals of human dignity, which is basically treating people like they have value, inherent value, then we would shift for a call for a dialogue and create laws that actually require people to look for yes.
+"Yes means yes" is that we are actually looking to affirm desire, that we are not waiting until it gets bad to the point that someone wants to stop it, that it actually is moving on a trajectory that's going to be positive.
 Because engaging in sexual exploration with someone who actually wants to engage in sexual exploration with you is a positive thing.
-Again, it's about how we treat each other and that that matters completely.
+Again, it's about how we treat each other and that matters completely.

-Shafia Zaloom: Yeah, ok.
+Shafia Zaloom: Yeah, okay.

-Shafia Zaloom: I think it's really important that we as the adults have conversations as adults about those things at a different time and a different context without kids right there.
-A lot has to acknowledge that sometimes this happens spontaneously or talk about both ways.
-So, if you can, you know, this does happen with my own parents all the time, my mom in particular.
-And I have to pull her side and explain to her and say, I understand that in terms of your experience, this is something that your learned, that you're noticing and talking to my kid about and what I understand is that no one have learned through my own research that actually to be to their detriment but that doesn't serve them well, and that it leads to negative body image they aren't able to stick up for themselves.
-There’re all kinds of information and happy to share it.
-If you could please not do that?
-I'd really appreciate it.
-That's a hard conversation to have especially with your parent and the only people we can control are ourselves and how they may respond.
+Shafia Zaloom: I think it's really important that we as the adults have conversations as adults about those things at a different time and in a different context, without kids right there.
+A lot has to acknowledge that sometimes this happens spontaneously, so talk about both ways.
+So, if you can—you know, this does happen with my own parents all the time, my mom in particular—and I have to pull her aside and explain to her and say, "I understand that in terms of your experience, this is something that you learned, that you're noticing and talking to my kid about, and what I understand is that, and what I have learned through my own research, that actually to their detriment, that doesn't serve them well, and that it leads to negative body image, they aren't able to stick up for themselves.
+There's all kinds of information and I'm happy to share it.
+If you could please not do that, I'd really appreciate it."
+That's a hard conversation to have, especially with your parent, and the only people we can control are ourselves and how they may respond.
 Hopefully, it's going to be positive and supportive.
 It may not be.
-At the same time, if it is happening spontaneously you can say, I've noticed that we really just want to or if you know, I've noticed that this has happened and talk to your child about it and say, you know your grandparent or whoever threw up during a different time where it was okay to say things like that, but we know from information that it's better not to that actually being strong and healthy and able body is what's most important.
-So I want to make sure, you know and sort of balance that out talk to them about it do a little intervention.
-If you are witness to the dynamic taking place right at that moment.
-You can know intervene with that same statement to say actually it's really most important to be able-bodied and strong and healthy and it's important to eat intuitively so it's okay if you don't want to finish or I love your body the way it is.
-I see you being strong and it enabling you to play sports and all the things that you love and enjoy, so it's okay.
+At the same time, if it is happening spontaneously, you can say, "I've noticed that we really just want to," or if you know, "I've noticed that this has happened," and talk to your child about it and say, "You know, your grandparent or whoever grew up during a different time where it was okay to say things like that, but we know from information that it's better not to, that actually being strong and healthy and able-bodied is what's most important.
+So I want to make sure you know," and sort of balance that out, talk to them about it, do a little intervention.
+If you are witness to the dynamic taking place right at that moment, you can intervene with that same statement to say, "Actually, it's really most important to be able-bodied and strong and healthy, and it's important to eat intuitively, so it's okay if you don't want to finish," or "I love your body the way it is.
+I see you being strong and it enabling you to play sports and all the things that you love and enjoy, so it's okay."

 Christine Koh: Yeah.